patternfly/patternfly/src/patternfly/components/Table/examples/Table.md

 By default, truncation and wrapping settings do not affect the grid layout, but text will fallback gracefully by passively wrapping long strings.
 Truncation and wrapping settings will persist with the addition of a `.pf-c-table__text` wrapper on table cell content.
 In addition to `.pf-c-table__text`, all PatternFly layouts can be used in table cells and contain table text elements.

-### Controlling text using the table text element example
+### Text control using the table text element example
 ```hbs
 {{#> table table--grid="true" table--modifier="pf-m-grid-md" table--id="table-text-element-example" table--attribute='aria-label="This is a simple table example"'}}
   {{#> table-caption}}